Activities, Activities, Activities

 Track (Boys & Girls)

 This club is open to any 4th -8th grader who loves to read and write.
 Readers and Writers Club takes place in the Spring after school.
 Each year, we focus on a different aspect of reading and writing so if you continue to join each year, you will not be doing the same thing.
 Here are some of the topics we focus on: writing a children's book, writing a school newspaper, creating a commercial on an invented product and then using the school digital resources to record yourself, writing comics, and writing and performing a puppet show.
 This is an eligibility club; therefore, you must have passing grades to join.
-The co-sponsors are Mrs. Taylor and Mr. Quigg.
-For further questions, you can contact us at [email protected] or [email protected]
+The co-sponsor is Mrs. Taylor.
+For further questions, you can contact me at [email protected]

 In Yearbook Club, we design, promote, and sell the District 50 Yearbook.
 Assisted by teachers, 7th & 8th-grade students use an online computer program to stylize the yearbook by creating pages, choosing cover options, selecting fonts and color palates, and much more.
 Students in Yearbook Club are also primarily responsible for taking the pictures that will end up in the yearbook, as well as, conducting interviews for certain pages.
 This club takes place throughout the entire school year and begins with an initial meeting of interest where students apply for jobs including photographers, interviewers, page editors, and yearbook managers.
 From there, Yearbook Club sponsors, Mrs. Tapling and Miss Darrow, select students to join the team.
 Our main goal is to capture the atmosphere of John L. Hensey and Beverly Manor for each school year so students have an original and fun memory book to look back on for years to come.